 It’s simple.
 ByteDance, TikTok parent’s company, acquired Musical.ly in 2017.
 It gave way for CFIUS to open an investigation in 2019 over the Musical.ly acquisition.

-Is a TikTok Ban Possible in the European Union?
+Without a local CFIUS, is a TikTok Ban Possible in the European Union?

 Europe isn’t yet a nation like China or the US, which prevents it from controlling foreign investment for national security.
 Indeed, national defense and public security are within the exclusive competence of Member States.
 However, more and more EU Member States have their own national security review framework.
 They are now fourteen to have such mechanism for filtering foreign investments.
 Those are: France, UK, Germany, Spain, Italy, Poland, Sweden, Austria, Latvia, Lithuania, Netherlands, Hungary, Portugal, Finland.